Libby Post, Strategist-in-Chief

 - Overwhelmingly passing a school district ballot proposition for the Jervis Public Library in Rome, NY with 74% of the vote.

-Post is currently working with the Connecticut Library Association to establish a strong and effective library advocacy program.
-She is a sought after trainer/speaker for libraries, library systems and state associations.
+Post is a sought after trainer/speaker for libraries, library systems and state associations.
 She was one of United for Libraries’ Neal-Schuman Library Advocacy Trainers.
 This work took her to California, Michigan, Minnesota and Connecticut.

 She provided campaign/advocacy training to the library trustees and staff at the Clarkston-Independence Public Library and the Salem-South Lyon Public Library in Michigan.
 Both were successful in their votes for increased funding.
 She worked closely with the Public Library of New London (Connecticut) and helped them to develop a strategy to obtain a 20% increase in their funding from the City.

 She is relishes the challenge of building a new organization from scratch–from developing its brand to building membership to solidifying governance and creating a strong, solid organization.
 She has done just that for the New York State Animal Protection Federation which represents the state’s humane societies, SPCAs and municipal animal shelters.
-She serves as the organization’s executive director and in two years has built the organization’s statewide profile and was pivotal in passing a bill to fund TNR (trap/neuter/vaccinate/return of feral cats) programs across NY.
+When Post became the Fed’s executive director in 2014, the organization had ten members–it now has over 60 from throughout the state.
+Among a number of legislative victories is the work Post did to establish the $5 million Companion Animal Capital Fund.
+Included in the state budget for three years, the state has invested $15 million in animal shelter capital projects.

 Post has extensive volunteer and professional not for profit experience.
 She has been instrumental in the organizational development of the Empire State Pride Agenda, the Capital District Gay and Lesbian Community Council (now known as The Pride Center of the Capital Region), the Mohawk Hudson Humane Society and Congregation Ohav Shalom.

-She has been president of Congregation Ohav Shalom since 2011.
+She was the president of Congregation Ohav Shalom from 2011 through 2015.
 She has served on the board of directors of Faith in America, a national not for profit dedicated to exposing religion-based bigotry and the harm it does to lesbian, gay, bisexual and transgender people.
 She also served as President of the Mohawk Hudson Humane Society.

 From 1999-2004, Post served as President of the Capital District Gay and Lesbian Community Council.
 During her tenure, she provided insightful leadership that enabled the organization to grow in ways never thought possible.
 The Council’s budget tripled, its board of directors understood its role as policy makers and fund raisers, it was seen as a resource for the greater community and it greatly expanded its program offerings.
 As President, Post put her professional skills to work and shepherded the Council through a rebranding process that has been well received in the local community..